vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 46
 action, she \[produces it\] by her own free will. //56// \[She is then\]

-energy of activity, called *mudrā* because she gladdens the universe and makes it fl ow.
+energy of activity, called *mudrā* because she gladdens the universe and makes it flow.

 *cidātmabhittau viśvasya prakāśāmarśane yadā * /